 33. Caring for Temples leads to Beauty

 The people on the right have brought water and presumably other offerings to the temple in front of them.
 Though not mentioned specifically, this does fit in with [6-8] the giving of gifts to stūpas and temples that is praised in the text.

 On the left we see again the result of these good deeds, in a future life there is a prince with his two consorts sitting on high cushions, while in front of him some visitors hold up offerings to make to him.

 What is the deed that leads to being undistinguished?
 It is said: Jealousy.
 Selfishness.
 Being dissatisfied with the gains of others.
 Being dissatisfied by the speaking of praise of others.
 Contempt of mother and father.
 Contempt of virtuous noble ones.
-Similarly, contempt of others who are ill, both young and old.
+Similarly, contempt of others who are sick, foolish or old.
 Speaking in praise of unwholesome roots, and of low things that are outside the Dharma.
 Hindering the establishment of Bodhicitta.
 Greatly rejoicing in hindering the establishment of Bodhicitta.

 34. Jealousy leads to being Undistinguished

 Near the centre we see a couple sitting together in their house, with signs of wealth all round: pots filled with goods, and a servant with a sword.
 On the far right we see a couple sat in their home with their attention on their neighbours and gesticulating as they express their jealousy of the couple’s prosperity.

 On the left we see two men and a woman with hardly any clothes and evidently suffering from lack of resources, the result of their previous jealousy.